-Beside this, handloom work is more expensive while powerloom is cheap.
+Besides this, handloom work is more expensive while power loom is cheap.

-Only the expert eye can spot the difference between a Handloom Doria saree and a Powerloom saree, making it easy for sellers to sell machine made sarees in the name of original Kota Doria.
+Only the expert eye can spot the difference between a Handloom Doria saree and a Powerloom saree, making it easy for sellers to sell machine-made sarees in the name of the original Kota Doria.

 Present and Future

 President of the Kota Doria Hadoti Foundation ( KDHF) Nasruddin Ansari said, “the augmentation in weavers’ wages is a positive sign.
 But, he says the price of a sari depends on the designing work it has — that is also a factor, besides a need for a marketing push in the face of challenges thrown down by the fakes.”

 Former president of the KDHF Abdul Waheed Ansari says the good thing is that the number of looms has increased from 1,500 to 2,500 over the years, engaging around 3000 weavers, who contribute to “the total business of around Rs 85 crore” every year.